Press Release Sep 13, 2018

 House Natural Resource Committee moves Restore Our Parks and Public Lands Act forward to address $12B in repair needs at America's national parks.

 Washington, DC – Today, the House Natural Resource Committee passed H.R.
-6510, the Restore Our Parks and Public Lands Act introduced by U.S. Representative and Committee Chairman, Rob Bishop (R-UT) and committee Ranking Member Raúl Grijalva (D-AZ), which will provide funding to repair aging infrastructure in America’s more than 400 national park sites.
+6510, the Restore Our Parks and Public Lands Act introduced by U.S. Representative and Committee Chairman, Rob Bishop (R-UT) and committee Ranking Member Raúl Grijalva (D-AZ), which will provide funding to repair aging infrastructure (PDF) in America’s more than 400 national park sites.
 This legislation dedicates up to $6.5 billion to public lands infrastructure repairs over five years.
 Eighty percent of these funds are dedicated to the National Park Service, which would fund most of our parks’ high priority maintenance projects.

 Statement by Theresa Pierno, President and CEO for National Parks Conservation Association: